As most of you already know, I am currently studying abroad in Florence, Italy. So far the journey has been a little crazy but ultimately – AMAZING!

 Eating Out at Restaurants

-After a nice dinner at Dante’s , we were served a shot of Fernet, an amber-colored, syrupy, bittersweet Italian liquer.
+We recently ate at Dante’s, which is a very nice Italian sit-down restaurant.
+There, I ordered penne with salmon and zucchini.
+They served us wine and after we finished eating dinner, we were each served a shot of Fernet, an amber-colored, syrupy, bittersweet Italian liquer.
 Italians commonly drink this after their meals as a digestif.

-In America, it feels as though everyone around me is extremely fast-paced.
-We are always on the go and moving towards our next destination.
+Americans are extremely fast-paced.
+They are always on the go and moving towards their next destination.
 Italians?
 Not so much.

-As my friend and I were walking towards our first class of the week, Tuscany and Its Wines, we realized we were running behind. .
+As my friend and I were walking towards our first class of the week, Tuscany and Its Wines, we somehow realized that our class didn’t start at 12:30pm, it actually started at 12:00.
+My apartment was located about twelve minutes away from the class, and it was already 11:55…

 And that’s just the thing..Italians love to sit, relax and absorb every second of their day.
 In those five minutes we were rushing to class, I couldn’t appreciate this aspect of their lifestyle, but now I totally do.